 Initiative 1.2.2 Install and maintain bus stop amenities according to an ADA compliant Passenger Amenities Program and Bus Stop Amenities Guidelines.
 Ongoing CAT has developed an Amenities Program, to identify future bus stop improvements and standards.
 Bus stop reviews are completed bi-weekly to verify amenities and remedy any issues noticed.
 ADA improvements have been completed both by CAT and by FDOT.
-More than 10 ADA-compliant improvements are planned to be completed by the end of FY24.
-Install a minimum of ten ADA-compliant bus stop improvements.
+More than 10 ADA- compliant improvements are planned to be completed by the end of FY24.
+Install a minimum of ten ADA- compliant bus stop improvements.
 Initiative 1.2.3 Install a minimum of ten ADA- compliant, accessible bus stop shelters per year.
 Ongoing In FY24, 34 stops are slated for improvements, all of which include ADA improvements.
-Install a minimum of ten ADA-compliant, accessible bus stop shelters per year.
+Install a minimum of ten ADA- compliant, accessible bus stop shelters per year.
 Initiative 1.2.4 Coordinate with the Collier County and local governments to include sidewalks and bus stop shelters in design and construction of roadway projects and new developments.
 Ongoing Coordination with FDOT as well Collier County Transportation Planning occurs monthly to evaluate potential stop improvements in conjunction with roadway improvements.
 Meet a minimum of monthly with staff regarding roadway and new developments Initiative 1.2.5 Monitor and implement the recommendations from the CAT Bus Stop ADA Assessment report.
-Ongoing Refer to Initiatives 1.2.2 & 1.2.3 Install a minimum of ten ADA-compliant bus stop improvements.
-Objective 1.3 Structure transit service with a for limited access to a private automorphism. ccess for workforce and access to mobility for p ersons with no or Initiative 1.3.1 Improve transit service for areas with high mobility needs per the transit orientation index identified in the latest TDP Major Update.
+Ongoing Refer to Initiatives 1.2.2 & 1.2.3 Install a minimum of ten ADA- compliant bus stop improvements.
+Objective 1.3 Structure transit service with a focus on providing job access for workforce and access to mobility for persons with no or limited access to a private automobile.
+Initiative 1.3.1 Improve transit service for areas with high mobility needs per the transit orientation index identified in the latest TDP Major Update.
 Ongoing CAT provides service to Very High and High TOI areas noted in the Major TDP Update and will continue to enhance service in those areas.
+This will be further evaluated with the Major TDP Update in 2025.
 Evaluate TOI once new census data becomes available.